ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-A high school student from the San Francisco Bay Area with a strong interest in science, engineering, math and finance, Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.
+A high school student from the San Francisco Bay Area with a strong interest in math, science, engineering and robotics, Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.
 Adam aspires to identify and formulate the most important unsolved problems in robotics for his generation, and to create a future in which collective intelligence and resources are mobilized to solve them.

 Adam practices bouldering, a unique skill that combines puzzle solving with physical feats — exercising both brain and brawn — as the climber places one foothold after another to chart a navigable course.
 From hydroponics to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won STEM fair awards every year.